 What’s inside the house with the curtains drawn, who lives there,

 What do they do, how do they think about the world?

 Why is that place abandoned, what happened here?

 Who was here before me?

 Who walked along this track and where does it go?

 Should I be here, who owns this place?

 How do I connect with the environment around me?

-RICHARD ORJIS presents a selection of earlier photographic works.
+RICHARD ORJIS presents a selection of photographic works - new work as well as past.
 Largely created within the controlled environment of the studio, installations and tableaux are carefully constructed by Orjis with the results being seamless fantasies.
 This shaman-like exploration involves careful placement and varied lighting techniques so that each potent material contributes its own colour, texture, sensation and takes its place (usually before a black background) within an iconography of spiritual substances.
 Orjis has exhibited widely within New Zealand and internationally since 2005.
 His works are held in public and private collections including The University of Auckland, the Jenny Gibbs Collection (Auckland), the University of Auckland (Auckland), Auckland Council (Auckland), The Film Archive (Wellington), The Wallace Trust collection (Auckland) and the Ministry of Education, Culture and Sport Collection (Madrid, Spain).
 He has completed a number of significant residencies both within New Zealand and internationally and has been the subject of a monograph “Park” in 2012.
 Orjis is currently completing his PHD and working on a number of socially conscious multi-media art projects.